What happens at Monk's House in winter?

 Whilst there is a lot of tea drunk during our closed season, we are busier than ever taking care of the collection and preparing the property as well as the team for the next season.

 From November to March we tackle all of the jobs which are a little too difficult when we are open.
 This ranges from reseeding the lawns, researching our property story and training our team.

 Putting the house to bed.....and waking it up again

 As soon as the house closes we wrap and cover the items in the collection to protect them during the closed season.
-This year we will continue our programme of inventory marking each object within the house.
-At the beginning of March we give each item a thorough clean before opening the doors to the public again.
+This year we will continue to improve our database system about each object within the house.
+In March we give each item a thorough clean before opening the doors to the public again on 3 Apr 2019.